aws-samples/sample-renewable-planning-agent/README.md

 - **Simulation Agent**: Performs wake modeling and energy production calculations
 - **Report Agent**: Generates executive summaries and visualizations
 - **Multi-Agent**: Orchestrates the complete workflow

+### Web Application

+The web application is implemented with Python FastAPI and React frontend, and is deployed separately from the agents and tools.

+This is a sample frontend demonstrating agent interactions in the user interface, it does not implement project management and authentication/authorization features required for a production application.

+We recommend you to implement your own web experience with your desired authentication and authorization mechanisms.

 ### Key Technologies